mukoedo1993/calculator/README.txt

 # Calculator Zichun Wang #
 ## What to do for average computer users? ##
+calculator.app.zip.
+Unzip it and use it on macos.
+It should work.

 ## What to do? for ordinary developers.
 Follow the following steps on terminal:##
 ```